 Knowing the benefits of coaching first hand, Liz has taken training and is part of the cadre of coaches at OSU who are available to others who want to receive performance coaching.
 Liz has, for many years, worked on various committees and efforts to promote inclusivity and diversity.

-On the personal side, Liz has raised three daughters, Kelly, Robin and Laura, adopted two sons-in-law, Tyler and Andrae, and welcomed grandchildren Erin, Jack and Miles.
-She dotes on a Shih Tzu named Quincy, and especially enjoys spending time with her family and friends, cooking Northern New Mexico cuisine, reading, writing, art and conspiracy theories.
+On the personal side, Liz has raised three daughters, Kelly, Robin and Laura, adopted son-in-law, Tyler, and welcomed grandchildren Erin, Jack and Miles.
+She especially enjoys spending time with her family and friends, cooking Northern New Mexico cuisine, reading, writing, art and conspiracy theories.